 This course examines the role of public administration and not-for-profit organizations in a democratic society.
-Students examine the cultural and intellectual evolution of the field, the theories, forces, and people that drive the public sector and the specific management techniques used to implement public policy.
+Students examine the cultural and intellectual evolution of the field, the theories, forces, and people that drive the public sector and the specific used management techniques implement public policy.
 Finally, attention is given to how public policies are developed and the institutions that governments use to implement those policies.